geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

   - `keycloakOAuth2Config.redirectUri`: need to be configured to point to your application at the path `<base-app-url>/rest/geostore/openid/keycloak/callback`, e.g. `https://my.mapstore.site.com/mapstore/rest/geostore/openid/keycloak/callback`
   - `keycloakOAuth2Config.internalRedirectUri` can be set to your application root, e.g. `https://my.mapstore.site.com/mapstore/`
   - `keycloakOAuth2Config.autoCreateUser`: true if you want to create user on DB on login (if you are not using any other user integration e.g. `ldap`, `keycloak`)
+  - `keycloakOAuth2Config.forceConfiguredRedirectURI`: optional, if `true`, forces the redirect URI for callback to be equal to teh redirect URI.
+This is useful if you have problems logging in behind a proxy, or in dev mode.

 ```properties
 # enables the keycloak OpenID Connect filter